 The good news is that this is precisely what you’ll find here at IBUSA!

-Now, will we be able to help out everyone who has been previously diagnosed with an Enlarged Prostate?
+Now, can we help out everyone who has been previously diagnosed with an Enlarged Prostate?

 No, probably not.
 But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many Final Expense Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.